dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch7_HydroFrac.md

 Several physical processes interact during the propagation of fluid-driven fractures ({numref}`fig:ProcessesFracturing`).
 The main processes include:

-1. \emph{Opening of the fracture by deformation of adjacent rock}.
+1. *Opening of the fracture by deformation of adjacent rock*.
 The calculation of fracture width can be achieved by solving fracture opening, for example by solving a linear elasticity problem.
-2. \emph{Creation of new fracture surface}.
+2. *Creation of new fracture surface*.
 Cemented rocks require tensile stresses at the tip surpass a certain limit in order to create new fracture surface.
 This problem is most times solved with the theory of linear elastic fracture mechanics.
-3. \emph{Leak-off of fracturing fluid into the formation}.
+3. *Leak-off of fracturing fluid into the formation*.
 Fracturing of porous media involves fluid flow into the fractured formation.
 Leak-off can be solved as any fluid flow problem or through simplified equations.
 Leak-off also affects effective stresses around the fracture face and tip.
-4. \emph{Fluid flow within the fracture}.
+4. *Fluid flow within the fracture*.
 Fracture propagation requires constant inflow of fluid into the fracture.
 Fluid-driven fractures in stiff rocks tend to be narrow (few millimeters) and therefore non-negligible viscous losses occur when fluids flow through fractures.
 This problem can be solved as a lubrication problem of fluid flow within planar surfaces.

 The following subsections describe each of these problems in more detail.